dyakonoff/cuba-validation/README.md

 ### REST queries validation

-Just for completeness, I need to say that [Predefined JPQL Queries](https://doc.cuba-platform.com/manual-6.9/rest_api_v2_queries_config.html) allows only `SELECT` methods, so they are 'searches' rather than 'data input' and hence, don't provide any methods to validate input parameters.
-But of course they screen input data to protect the calls from SQL injection attack.
+Just for completeness, I need to say that because [predefined JPQL Queries](https://doc.cuba-platform.com/manual-6.9/rest_api_v2_queries_config.html) allow only `SELECT` methods, and so they do only read operations.
+Hence, they don't provide any methods to validate input parameters.
+But of course they screen input data to protect the calls from [SQL injection attack](https://en.wikipedia.org/wiki/SQL_injection).

 [Top](#content)

 ### Validation by contract

-Let's make the custom REST service and specify the limitation for method parameters returned values etc, in the way that is somewhat similar to contract programming approach.
+Let's make the custom REST service and specify limitations for method parameters and return values, in the way that is somewhat similar to contract programming approach.

 We want our service to:

 1. List all products in stock.
-1. Get Stock object by particular product by it's name (throw exception if there are more than one product with such name in stock).
+1. Get a `Stock` object by particular product's name (and throw exception if there are zero or more than one product with such name in stock).
-1. Add a new product to stock.
+1. Add a new `Product` to `Stock`.
 1. Increase amount of existing product in stock.

 To do that, let's create a new middleware service using CUBA studio and call it `StockApiService`.